-What is stated in 66A which makes it so “vague” and “open to interpretation”?
+What is stated in Section 66A of IT which makes it so “vague” and “open to interpretation”?

 For the purpose of this Act we might concentrate on the following terms used in this section.
-Note the terms “grossly offensive”, “annoyance”, “inconvenience”, “hatred” etc. These terms are not explained or defined clearly in the context of the Section 66A.
+Note the terms “grossly offensive”, “annoyance”, “inconvenience”, “hatred” etc. These terms are not explained or defined clearly in the context of the Section 66A of IT.

 - A statement which may appear “grossly offensive” to one may not be the case with another.

 - A nasty joke or and “acidic” remark can invoke “annoyance” or may cause “inconvenience” to a sensitive person, but others might take it more maturely and laugh it off.